No3x/nested-function/README.md

 System.out.println(collect);

 private static int expensiveOperation(Integer num) {
-    System.out.println("not cached");
-    return num * 2;
+    final int result = num * 2;
+    System.out.println(result + " not cached");
+    return result;
 }

 Prints
-not cached
+8 not cached
-not cached
+16 not cached
-not cached
+20 not cached
-not cached
+24 not cached
 [8, 16, 20, 24, 8]
 ```
 Another useful sample is when calling an external webservice where you know it will return the same response per `Type`.